bnnm/wwiser-utils/doc/NAMES.md

   - binary files with names are ok too
   - make sure they are decompressed first (like for Unreal Engine use gildor's package decompressor/extractor/etc)
   - binary that *don't* have names are ok too, but the more files the more noise/bad names you may get, try to trim down when possible
+    - for example, remove all texture/shader/model files
   - also add the executable (.exe/so/main/xex/eboot/etc) too
   - some executables like main/xex/eboot/exe should be decompressed first (ask in hcs64/discord, or just won't worry)
 - zip all files into a single file with the "no compression option"
   - this makes a single, huge file like `files.zip`
   - this file MUST NOT BE COMPRESSED (not an actual zip, but a package; you could use `.tar` or others)
+  - doesn't matter if you include folders
 - use `strings2.exe` to get a text file with names from `files.zip`
   - get `strings2.exe`: http://split-code.com/files/strings2_x64_v1-2.zip
+    - on Linux you may use `strings` too
   - unzip on same dir as `files.zip`
   - call on Windows CLI: `strings2.exe "files.zip" > wwnames.txt`
+  - you don't need to change `strings2` default parameters (gets you more names = good)
   - or create a file like `files.bat`, copy the line above + save, double click
   - if zipped files are too big try splitting by max size, repeat steps below, and fuse all `wwnames.txt` created to a final one
   - you may want to also use `sstr.exe` (https://github.com/bnnm/wwiser-utils/raw/master/sstr/sstr.exe) to possible add extra names that `strings2.exe` may get wrong (like `@nbgm_01<`).
   - `sstr.exe "files.zip" >> wwnames.txt`
-- this generates a `wwnames.txt` file with "possible" (not necessarily used) names
+- the above generates a `wwnames.txt` file with "possible" (not necessarily used) names
-  - you don't need to change `strings2` default parameters (gets you more names = good)
   - many "names" will be garbage-looking strings, that is ok and will be ignored by *wwiser*
   - some "names" will be long lines or contain crap like `  "bgm"="name"  `, that is ok too and will be cleaned up automatically (reads `bgm` and `name`)
 - now put that file with all `.bnk`, wwiser can use it to get all possible names (may take a while to load if wwnames is big)